mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### variations
-> A list of UUID's of this card with alternate printings in the same set.
+> A list of card UUID's of this card with alternate printings in the same set.
 Excludes Un&#8209;sets.
 >
 > - **Type:** `array[] | array[string]`
 > - **Introduced:** `v4.1.2`